1960 National 400: Race report

 Bob Barron and Friday Hassler would make their NASCAR Grand National debut appearances here.
 Unfortunately, this would be Bob Barron's only start of the 1960 NASCAR Grand National Series season.
 Charlie Glotzbach would also make his NASCAR big league debut at this race but to a much smaller fanfare.

 The race was held on a dry circuit; with no precipitation recorded around the speedway.

 It took three hours and thirty-two minutes to complete 267 laps on a paved oval track spanning 1.500 mi.
 Seven cautions were waved by NASCAR officials for 34 laps.
 Speedy Thompson defeated Richard Petty by one lap and twelve seconds in front of nearly 30,000 spectators while going 112.905 mph; helping the Wood Brothers' racing team earn their one of their first NASCAR wins as owners.
 Thompson would get his penultimate win of his NASCAR Cup career in this race; winning for the last time at the 1960 Capital City 400.

 Fireball Roberts was the qualifier for the pole position with a speed of 133.465 mph.
 Eight notable crew chiefs participated in the event; including Cotton Owens, Leonard Wood and Bud Moore.
 He would eventually blow a tire on lap 232; causing him to crash and lose the lead.
 There were fifty drivers who would ultimately participate in this event; all of them were American-born males.

 Fred Lorenzen would earn the event's last-place finish for a vibration problem that he developed on lap 4; earning only $200 for that day ($ when adjusted for inflation).
-Lowe's was one of the corporate sponsors of this racing event; they still sponsor NASCAR to this very day through frequent Monster Energy NASCAR Cup Series champion Jimmie Johnson.
+Lowe's was one of the corporate sponsors of this racing event.